YourUnravelling/create-distillation/Plans.md

 Distilling milk gives powdered milk, which can be mixed with water to get the liquid milk back, this acts as a better way to mass-store milk

-Distilling lava gives igneous stones which can be superheated back into the lava that created them ==Maybe not this==
+Distilling lava gives igneous pebbles which can be superheated back into the lava that created them

 Distilling honey gives sugar